jtunsworth/darkSoulsMessageGenerator/darkSoulsMGPlan.md

 38. Take nourishment from these sovereignless souls.
 39. Fire came to be, and with it, disparity.
 Heat and cold, life and death, light and dark. | Dark was seen as a curse.
 Shadow is not cast, but born of fire.
 And, the brighter the flame, the deeper the shadow. | Inherit fire and harness the dark.
 Such is the calling of a true leader.
 40. Let strength me granted, so the world might be mended.
+41. Acts of goodness are not always wise, and acts of evil are not always foolish, but regardless, we shall always strive to be good.
+42. Here we stand, feet planted in the earth, but might the cosmos be very near us, only just above our heads?
+43. We are born of the blood, made men by the blood.
+Our eyes are yet to open...Fear the old blood.
+44. I should think you still have dreams, well next time you dream...give some thought, to the hunt.
+45. The manifestation of madness comes from a mind teetering on the very brink, but has a sane mind produced anything of true significance?
+46. When the frail of heart join the fray, the hunter becomes the hunted.
+47. Plant eyes on our brains, to clense our beastly idiocy! | Blasphemous murderers, blood-crazed fiends, atonement for the wrteches. | By the wrath of the mother, mercy for the poor child...Mercy, oh please.
+48. The red moon hangs low and beasts rule the streets.
+Are we left with no other choice, than to burn it all to cinders.
+49. Curse the fiends, their children too, and their children forever true.
+A call to the bloodless wherever they be.
+50. Do you know why we are drawn to the nightmare?
+Because it sprouted from our very misdeeds | Things that some would prefer kept secret.
+A pitiful tale of petty arrogance.
+High time someone exposed the whole charade.